Is marijuana legal in Canada?

 From there, it proceeded to the governor-general, the representative of Queen Elizabeth II, where it was approved by Royal Assent.
 In addition to legalizing recreational consumption and possession, the act removed cannabis from Canada's Controlled Drugs and Substances list.
 It also strengthened punishment for driving while impaired and providing cannabis to minors.

 Driving while intoxicated is illegal and provinces may impose additional penalties and regulations beyond the federal mandates.
 Those who drive while impaired face tiered penalties, called Summary and Hybrid offenses.
 These are imposed based on the number of convictions and the level of intoxication.

 The legal limit for THC in the bloodstream is two (2) nanograms per milliliter.
 A nanogram is one-billionth of a gram.
 Concentrations between two (2) and five (5) nonograms result in a fine up to $1,000.
 Concentrations of five (5) or more nanograms will result in a $1,000 minimum fine on the first offense, imprisonment of 30 days or more on a second offense, and 120 days or more on a third offense.
 Drug-impaired driving crashes can range from 18 months to as much as life imprisonment for a fatal accident.

 It is illegal to work while impaired.
 Though employers are allowed to set their own drug use policies, and certain exceptions are made for those using medical cannabis.

 Individual provinces are allowed to establish their own regulations on distribution and sales, areas of permitted use, legal age, and cultivation limits and requirements.

 Where is it safe to consume cannabis?

-Canada weed laws are subject to the provinces and territories which have the power to decide where cannabis can be consumed.
-Nationally, cannabis smoking will face at least the same restrictions as other forms of public tobacco smoking, with penalties for public intoxication.
+Nationally, those who wish to smoke cannabis will face at least the same restrictions as those who smoke tobacco and could face penalties for public intoxication.
 Provinces and territories can also limit smoking in proximity to areas where children are present, such as schools and playgrounds, as well as sports venues.
 For some parts of the country, that may mean one's home is the only place to legally smoke.